rmkm/ccna_note/note.md

             - native VLAN IDを変えるとよい

     1. ## Switch stacking
+        1. ### Master election
+            1. The switch with the highest stack member priority value
+            1. The switch that has the configuration file
+            1. The switch withing the highest uptime
+            1. The switch with the lowerst MAC address
         1. ### 1:N
             1:N master redundancy allows each stack member to serve as a master, providing the highest reliability for forwarding.